indiesoftby/defold-hyper-trails/README.md

 1. Add the components `/hyper_trails/trail_maker.script` and `/hyper_trails/models/trail_mesh.mesh` to your game object.
 2. Run your game and move the game object.
 Enjoy!
+3. Look at the `demo/demo_main.collection` for examples of how to use Hyper Trails. `trails_from_factory` is a good example of how to use the asset from code using a single controller script.

 ## Example App